What are the Cyclical Stocks?

 Given below is how holding cyclical stocks tend to benefit the investor.

-- Massive Growth – Cyclical stocks tend to provide massive growth to an investor when the economy is booming up.
+- Massive Growth – Cyclical stocks tend to provide massive growth to an investor when the economy is booming.
 The value and prices of such stocks do skyrocket as they reflect the increased confidence the consumers have placed in such companies when the economy is growing.

-- Right buy before beginning of the boom, generates great returns – If an investor is able to identify the period just before the economy starts to boom, he can very well tend to amass enormous gains.
-Timing matters while picking cyclical stocks and if one manages to make the right move just before the economy begins to make the uptick and thus manage to buy such stocks at the bottom of the cycle, which would go on to witness an upturn they are sure in for a major gain
+- Right buy before the beginning of the boom generates great returns.
+If an investor is able to identify the period just before the economy starts to boom, he can very well tend to amass enormous gains.
+Timing matters while picking cyclical stocks, and if one manages to make the right move just before the economy begins to make the uptick and thus manage to buy such stocks at the bottom of the cycle, which would go on to witness an upturn, they are sure in for a significant gain.

 - Stimulus During Falling Interest Rates – When interest rates in the economy are falling, these stocks tend to have better valuations.
-Interest costs will be low and earnings thus tend to increase to that extent.
-This is further reflected in the stock price.
-Thus in environments where such interest rates are falling, cyclical stocks do get a massive boost and hence investors do tend to make a lot of money under such circumstances.
+Interest costs will be low, and earnings thus tend to increase to that extent.
+It is further reflected in the stock price.
+Therefore in environments where such interest rates are falling, cyclical stocks do get a massive boost, and hence investors tend to make a lot of money under such circumstances.

-- More Volatile than Benchmark – At times these cyclical stocks will tend to be more volatile than the benchmark indexes.
-This will go on to suggest that an investor who is able to time his purchase and investment in an industry which is heavily dependent on the economic strength of the country, such as technology sector, would at times be able to generate returns in excess of the benchmark index of the particular country
+- More Volatile than Benchmark – At times, these cyclical stocks will tend to be more volatile than the benchmark indexes.
+It will go on to suggest that an investor who is able to time his purchase and investment in an industry which is heavily dependent on the economic strength of the country, such as the technology sector, would at times be able to generate returns above the benchmark index of the particular country.

 Disadvantages of Cyclical Stocks